pawelblaszczyk5/planner-tokenami/README.md

 | ------------------ | -------- | ----------- |
 | Small, 6x slowdown | 17.2s    | 2.35s       |

 As mentioned before, the TypeScript performance takes a hit while using Tokenami.
 It's not really noticeable during normal usage (except of Tokenami properties intellisense), because of smart magic with TS plugin.
 However, it's really prominent while running the `tsc` e.g. during CI.
+It's also important to note that TailwindCSS classes aren't typechecked, these are just string, while with Tokenami you're getting typechecking for literally everything.

 #### TailwindCSS